nearprotocol/stakewars/challenges/challenge001.md

 ### 3.6.
 Update an old version of the staking pool (optional)

-The failsafe method is to deploy a new `stakingPool_ID` from step 1 of this challenge, unstake your funds from the old pool with the commands below, and use them on the new pool.
+The failsafe method is to deploy a new `stakingPool_ID` from step 1 of this challenge, unstake your funds from the old pool with the command `near call stakingPool_ID unstake` (see below for more details), and use them on the new pool.
 Only when the new node becomes validator, you can shut down the old node, and remove the pool.

 The steps to follow are:

 1. Unstake your funds: `near call stakingPool_ID unstake '{"amount": "100000000000000000000000000"}' --accountId account_ID`
-2. **IMPORTANT** Wait for 3 epochs (9 hours) to withdraw.
+2. **IMPORTANT** Wait for 3 epochs (9 hours on BetaNet) to withdraw.
 To check if the staked NEAR is ready to withdraw, use the command `near view stakingPool_ID is_account_unstaked_balance_available '{"account_id": "account_ID"}' --accountId account_ID`
 3. Once your funds are unlocked, withdraw them with the command `near call stakingPool_ID withdraw '{"amount": "100000000000000000000000000"}' --accountId account_ID`

-Once completed, you are deady to get back to the step 3.2 and build the new staking pool contract.
+Once completed, you are deady to get back to the step 3.2 and deploy a new staking pool contract.

 ## Contribution Opportunities